Pomeranchuk instabilities in holographic metals: Summary of the method

-\item Obtain the fermionic modes $\psi_{\alpha m k}(z)$ and their frequencies $\omega_m(k)$.
-This is done by solving a Schr\"odinger-like equation in the holographic direction.
-Notice that we only need the modes with very small frequency, since we will evaluate them at the free Fermi momentum $k_F^{m\,{\sf free}}$ where the frequency vanishes. \item Calculate the free Fermi velocities as $v_F^{m\,{\sf free}}=d\omega_F^{m}/dk|_{k=k_F^{m\,{\sf free}}}$.
-Incidentally, this is why we need modes with non-vanishing small frequency, even if just those with vanishing frequency contribute to the quantities evaluated at the free Fermi momenta. \item Integrate a particular set of quartic products of fermionic modes in the holographic direction, in order to go from $T^{\bar\sigma\bar\sigma'}_{\sigma\sigma'}$ to $t^{\alpha_1 m_1{\vec k}_1;\alpha_2 m_2{\vec k}_2}_{\alpha_3 m_3{\vec k}_3;\alpha_4 m_4{\vec k}_4}$ and then to the Landau parameters $f^{( c,s)}_{\alpha m \alpha' m' }$. \item Check whether all the minors in \eqref{eq:Pomeranchuk.conditions1}-\eqref{eq:Pomeranchuk.conditions2} are positive.
+\item Obtain the fermionic modes $\psi_{\alpha m k}(z)$ in the expansion \eqref{eq:fermion.decomposition}, that we read from \eqref{eq:fermion.decomposition.final} and \eqref{eq:fermion.decomposition.annihiltion.operator}), and their frequencies $\omega_m(k)$.
+This is done by solving a Schr\"odinger-like equation with potential \eqref{eq:potential} in the holographic direction for a function $\phi_{mk}(z)$.
+Notice that we only need the modes with very small frequency, since we will evaluate them at the free Fermi momentum $k_F^{m\,{\sf free}}$ where the frequency vanishes. }

+\item Calculate the free Fermi velocities as $v_F^{m\,{\sf free}}=d\omega_F^{m}/dk|_{k=k_F^{m\,{\sf free}}}$.
+Incidentally, this is why we need modes with non-vanishing small frequency, even if just those with vanishing frequency contribute to the quantities evaluated at the free Fermi momenta. {

+\item Integrate a particular set of quartic products of fermionic modes in the holographic direction given in \eqref{eq:fermion.integrals.all}, in order to go from the coupling tensor in spin indices $T^{\bar\sigma\bar\sigma'}_{\sigma\sigma'}$ given by to $t^{\alpha_1 m_1{\vec k}_1;\alpha_2 m_2{\vec k}_2}_{\alpha_3 m_3{\vec k}_3;\alpha_4 m_4{\vec k}_4}$ and then to the Landau parameters $f^{( c,s)}_{\alpha m \alpha' m' }$. } \item Check whether all the minors in \eqref{eq:Pomeranchuk.conditions1}-\eqref{eq:Pomeranchuk.conditions2} are positive.
 Notice that each minor of $M\times M$ has degree $M$ on the interaction function, which is linear in the coupling constants.
 This implies that each condition imposes a polynomial restriction of order $M$ in coupling space. \end{enumerate} At any point in coupling space at which condition \ref{item:Pomeranchuk.condition} is not satisfied, the quadratic form has a negative eigenmode, implying that the grand canonical energy is decreased by the corresponding excitation.
-This results in an instability of the system.
+This results in an instability of the system. {If the negative minor appears in \eqref{eq:Pomeranchuk.conditions1}, the resulting instability is isotropic, while if it shows up in \eqref{eq:Pomeranchuk.conditions2}, it breaks completely the rotational symmetry.}